 It’s tough to choose between Portugal or Spain.
 Check out the difference in cost of living, taxes, culture, and more!

 It’s always been a difficult decision to choose between Portugal and Spain.
 Moving to the south of Europe is a dream for many people.
-Let’s do an in-depth analysis of which country fits an expat’s ideal lifestyle better, Portugal or Spain!
+Let’s do an in-depth analysis of which country of the Iberian peninsula fits an expat’s ideal lifestyle better!

-Generally, both countries are similar to a great extent, be it the climate, way of life, people, food, landscapes, and a lot more.
+Generally, both countries are similar to a great extent, be it the southern Europe climate, way of life, people, food, landscapes, and a lot more.
+We’ve got some good news for you!
+Starting in 2024, Viv Europe can make your Spain relocation come true!
+No matter which country you choose between the two, we’ll help you get there!

 Portugal or Spain?
 Why expats choose them